dollardeploy/example-java/README.md

 * Starts HTTP server serving static files and React components.
 * Listens on port 8080 by default, configurable via the `server.port` property.
 * Gradle build system for easy building, running, and development.
-* Integrates React frontend with Spring Boot backend using Thymeleaf.
 * Supports hot reloading for development.

 ## Prerequisites